danitome24/bc-lens-holiday-hackathon/README.md

 # LensSocialScore

-*Empowering users to track and showcase their influence in the Lens ecosystem.*
+*Revolutionizing Web3 by establishing trust and credibility for wallets in the Lens ecosystem.*

 ## Project Name:
 **LensSocialScore**